tdincer/tdincer.github.io/_teaching/2011-spring-teaching-1.md

 location: "Istanbul, Turkey"
 ---

-I was a teaching assistant for the Inside The Milky Way course thought by Unal Ertan.
+I was a teaching assistant for the Inside The Milky Way course thought by Prof. Unal Ertan.